 By: Shazia Yousuf

-England had been on tour for the test matches initially in Australia, now they are touring the subcontinent for the world cup and the IPL would follow this.
-It’s a tough choice for Collingwood as he has been home only for ten days during the past few months.
+England had been on tour for the test matches initially in Australia, now they were touring the subcontinent for the world cup and the IPL would follow this.
+It was a tough choice for Collingwood as he had been home only for ten days during the past few months.

 It is not just these cricket players who are faced with such a situation.
 Working towards achieving career goals, fame, recognition, professional competence and of course earning money, a lot of us are actually running a never ending marathon in pursuit of buying happiness, where the benchmark of happiness is a variable.
 Some are struggling for the basic necessities of life, some to add more comfort to their life style, and others for paying off debts or for children’s education.
 In this struggle, a lot is being put at stake without much realization.

 In this race against time, a majority of us are unable to keep up with the work life balance.
 We tend to lose the focus of our lives and the reason for running this race becomes totally hazy.
 It is usually the home and the family for which one gets out to struggle and earn.
 But home and family usually are the most affected when there is imbalance.

 This imbalance in life is not just created by the earning members of a family but the house wives also contribute to it in some ways.
 Some of them are busy the whole day in house hold chores, they hardly find time to sit and spend quality time with their spouse and children.
 Lack of planning and organization may be a reason for this.